 EPA has proposed a new rule complying with these mandates of the CWA for existing facilities.
 New facilities are not covered by this rule and remain subject to applicable 2001 cooling water intake regulations.
 The new rule has three main components.
 The first component is to establish a limit to the number of fish that can be killed by impingement at a facility and allow the facility to determine what technology to use to meet that standard.
 The second component applies only to the largest consumers of water (more than 125 million gallons per day), and they must undertake an evaluation, with public comment, on if reductions in the entrapment rate need to be made.
 The third component requires all new construction of intake structures that are part of increased electric generating capacity to meet the low rates of entrapment achieved by closed-closed cycle intake structures.

-This new rule on cooling water intake structures would cover about 1,260 existing facilities that each withdraw at least 2 million gallons per day of cooling water (670 power plants and 590 manufacturing plants).
-EPA estimates that nearly 60 percent these facilities already employ technologies that are likely to comply with the impingement requirements of the rule.
+This new rule on cooling water intake structures covers about 1,065 existing facilities that each withdraw at least 2 million gallons per day of cooling water (544 power plants and 521 manufacturing plants).
+EPA estimates that nearly 40 percent these facilities already employ technologies that are likely to comply with the impingement requirements of the rule.
 Manufacturers of aluminum, iron, steel, petroleum, paper, chemicals, and food processing are likely to be the most affected by this rule.

 EPA first promulgated regulations to implement Sec.
 316(b) in 1976 following mandates of the Clean Water Act, but the court remanded those regulations in 1977 after legal challenges from industry.
 Instead of issuing new rules, EPA undertook relevant studies and directed state permitting authorities to determine the best technology available to reduce impingement and entrapment on a case-by-case basis.